 No Stress Chess

 Ages: 7 and up

-Executive functioning skills: Planning and prioritizing; organization; task initiation; impulse control; flexible thinking
+Executive function skills: Planning and prioritizing; organization; starting tasks; impulse control; flexible thinking

 Classic chess may be the best-known strategy game.
 No Stress Chess teaches kids to play it.
-A player draws a card that tells her which piece to move.
-Then it’s up to her to choose where the piece should go.
+Players take turns drawing cards that tell them which piece to move.
+Then it’s up to the player to choose where the piece should go.
 Over time, kids develop the logic skills and confidence to execute moves without the cards.
 Instructions are included for three levels of beginner’s play.
 And kids can flip the board over to play standard chess when they’re ready to give it a go.

 Tell us what interests you